-UPDATE 2-Euro zone bond yields fall from highs as sell-off pauses
+UPDATE 3-Euro zone bond yields fall from highs as sell-off pauses

 Meanwhile, the Bank of Japan offered its most optimistic view of the country's regional economies in more than a decade on solid exports and private consumption, underscoring its conviction a steady recovery is gathering momentum.

-"Unlike in recent years, where there was very patchy growth across the world, we are seeing a synchronised upswing in the global economy," said Alex Dryden, global market strategist at JP Morgan Asset Management.
+"Unlike in recent years, where there was very patchy growth across the world, we are seeing a synchronised upswing in the global economy," Alex Dryden, global market strategist at JP Morgan Asset Management, said.

 "So while it may not be coordinated communication, I do think there's been a change in rhetoric from central banks across the world - though the ECB is the central bank to watch in the second half of the year."